-APEC economies will enhance the competitive environment in the Asia-Pacific region by introducing or maintaining effective and adequate competition policy and/or laws and associated enforcement policies, ensuring the transparency of the above, and promoting cooperation among APEC economies, thereby maximizing, inter-alia, the efficient operation of markets, competition among producers and traders, and consumer benefits.
+- a. introducing or maintaining effective, adequate and transparent competition policy and/or laws and associated enforcement policies; - b. promoting cooperation among APEC economies, thereby maximizing inter-alia, the efficient operation of markets, competition among producers and traders and consumer benefits. - c. improving the ability of competition authorities, through enhanced capacity building and technical assistance, to better understand the impact of globalization and the New Economy.

-- a. review its respective competition policy and/or laws and the enforcement thereof taking into account the "APEC Principles to Enhance Competition and Regulatory Reform"; - enforce competition policies and/or laws to ensure protection of the competitive process and promotion of consumer welfare, innovation, economic efficiency and open markets; - c. disclose any pro-competitive efforts undertaken (e.g. enactment of competition laws, whether comprehensive or sectoral); - d. implement as appropriate technical assistance in regard to policy development, legislative drafting, and the constitution, powers and functions of appropriate enforcement agencies; and - e. establish appropriate cooperation arrangements with other APEC economies.
+- a. review its respective competition policy and/or laws and the enforcement thereof taking into account the "APEC Principles to Enhance Competition and Regulatory Reform"; - enforce competition policies and/or laws, (including those prohibiting anticompetitive practices that prevent access to ICT and other new technologies), to ensure protection of the competitive process and promotion of consumer welfare, innovation, economic efficiency and open markets; - c. disclose any pro-competitive efforts undertaken (e.g. enactment of competition laws, whether comprehensive or sectoral); - d. implement as appropriate technical assistance in regard to policy development, legislative drafting, and the constitution, powers and functions of appropriate enforcement agencies; - e. establish appropriate cooperation arrangements with other APEC economies, including those intended to address the digital divide; and - f. undertake additional steps as appropriate to support the development of the New Economy and to ensure the efficient functioning of markets.

-- a. gather information and promote dialogue on and study; - the objectives, necessity, role and operation of each APEC economy's competition policy and/or laws and administrative procedures, thereby establishing a database on competition policy; - (ii) competition policy issues that impact on trade and investment flows in the Asia-Pacific region;
+a. gather information and promote dialogue on and study;

-- (iii) exemptions and exceptions from the coverage of each APEC economy's competition policy and/or laws in an effort to ensure that each is no broader than necessary to achieve a legitimate and explicitly identified objective; - (iv) areas for technical assistance and the modalities thereof, including exchange and training programs for officials in charge of competition policy, taking into account the availability of resources; and - (v) the inter-relationship between competition policy and/or laws and other policies related to trade and investment; - b. deepen competition policy dialogue between APEC economies and relevant international organizations; - c. continue to develop understanding in the APEC business community of competition policy and/or laws and administrative procedures; - d. continue to develop an understanding of competition policies and/or laws within their respective governments and within relevant domestic constituencies, thereby fostering a culture of competition; - e. encourage cooperation among the competition authorities of APEC economies with regard to information exchange, notification and consultation; - f. contribute to the use of trade and competition laws, policies and measures that promote free and open trade, investment and competition; - g. encourage all APEC economies to implement the "APEC Principles to Enhance Competition and Regulatory Reform; and - h. undertake capacity building programs to assist economies in implementing the "APEC Principles to Enhance Competition and Regulatory Reform".
+- (i) the objectives, necessity, role and operation of each APEC economy's competition policy and/or laws and administrative procedures, thereby establishing a database on competition policy; - (ii) competition policy issues that impact on trade and investment flows in the Asia-Pacific region; - (iii) exemptions and exceptions from the coverage of each APEC economy's competition policy and/or laws in an effort to ensure that each is no broader than necessary to achieve a legitimate and explicitly identified objective; - (iv) areas for technical assistance and the modalities thereof, including exchange and training programs for officials in charge of competition policy, taking into account the availability of resources; and - the inter-relationship between competition policy and/or laws and other policies related to trade and investment; - b. deepen competition policy dialogue between APEC economies and relevant international organizations; - c. continue to develop understanding in the APEC business community of competition policy and/or laws and administrative procedures; - d. continue to develop an understanding of competition policies and/or laws within their respective governments and within relevant domestic constituencies, thereby fostering a culture of competition; - e. encourage cooperation among the competition authorities of APEC economies with regard to information exchange, notification and consultation; - f. contribute to the use of trade and competition laws, policies and measures that promote free and open trade, investment and competition; - g. encourage all APEC economies to implement the "APEC Principles to Enhance Competition and Regulatory Reform; and - h. undertake capacity building programs to assist economies in implementing the "APEC Principles to Enhance Competition and Regulatory Reform".

-9. GOVERNMENT PROCUREMENT OBJECTIVE
+9. GOVERNMENT PROCUREMENT